Frequently Asked Questions

 Patients with hyperkalemic periodic paralysis can demonstrate paramyotonia.
 This is not universal.

-Positively or negatively?
-And in which disease?
-For some people with hypokalemic periodic paralysis, acetazolamide cause ill-feeings, usually within a day or two of taking the drug.
+For some people with hypokalemic periodic paralysis, acetazolamide cause ill-feelings, usually within a day or two of taking the drug.
 We don’t know why this occurs.
 In terms of benefit, for hyperkalemic periodic paralysis, causing potassium-diuresis is felt to be the main mechanism of action.
 In hypokalemic periodic paralysis, correction of alkalosis is felt to play a role.
 In both disorders, we suspect there is also some direct effect on the abnormal ion channel currents as well.

 Spironolactone is a potassium-sparing diuretic, so it prevents the kidney from excreting potassium.
 In doing so, blood potassium levels are kept more elevated than they otherwise would be, and this is thought to prevent attacks of weakness.
 Spironolactone also excretes sodium, which is felt to collect pathologically in affected muscles.